misaelnieto/p4a.videoembed/README.txt

       factory=".converters.youtube_generator"
       />

-And then register the name and url checking method with a global registry:
+And register the url checking function as a utility with the same

-    from p4a.videoembed.registry import register_converter
-    register_converter('youtube', youtube_check_func)
+name:

+  <utility
+      provides=".interfaces.IURLChecker"
+      component=".converters.youtube_check"
+      name="youtube" />

-You may optionally provide an integer 'index' on registration to determine the relative order in which the check is made (more specific checks should go earlier).
+You may optionally provide an integer 'index' as an attribute of the checker to determine the relative order in which the check is made (more specific checks should go earlier).

 Getting the Embed Code
 ----------------------